patrickmmartin/pith-writings/dao_of_scratch/article.md

 Debugging is an interesting proposition for the target audience.
 * Adults - example: @garybernhardt "I'm in a super good mood.
 Everything is still broken, but now it's funny instead of making me mad."
-* Years 3-8 - I've seen their projects - for some, let me assure you "Everything *is* broken", but they're not fazed.
+* Years 3-8 - Now, I've seen their projects, and for some let me assure you: "Everything *is* broken", but they're not fazed.

-There is a learning curve on the road to learning to debug your project, and there are some useful built-ins The coolest of which is: Good point TTTT: code blocks can be modified at runtime in the designer all versions allow blocks to be dragged in, then dragged out while the project is running.
+There is a learning curve on the road to learning to debug your project, and there are some useful built-ins, like message and comment notes..
+The coolest of which is though: `Good point TTTT: code blocks can be modified at runtime in the designer` all versions allow blocks to be dragged in, then dragged out while the project is running.
 Can your tool do that?

-`Good point TTTT: code blocks can be modified at runtime in the designer` all versions allow blocks to be dragged in, then dragged out _while the project is running_.
 Can _your_ tool do that?

 This is a grab of the code blocks being inspected _while the code is running_